 You can assemble this dish ahead and refrigerate.
 Simply pop in the oven when ready to eat.
 Allow a few extra minutes in the oven if it is cold going into the oven.

-Get the Recipe: Chicken Divan with Mayo (but without soup!)
+Get the Recipe: Chicken Divan (without the soup!)

 - 8 oz broccoli, fresh or frozen (about 1 head if fresh)